The Best Museums In NYC

 American Museum of Natural History

-If you are bringing your kids, this is one of the best museums in NYC – they will surely go find their spot after having seen A Night At The Museum!
-There is a great exhibit of animals such as the Alaskan brown bear, the blue whale, mammoths and tyrannosaurus rex.
+If you are bringing your kids, this is one of the best museums in NYC – they will surely find their spot after seeing A Night At The Museum!

 Ground Zero Museum Workshop

-Another museum located in the Meatpacking District, Ground Zero Museum Workshop has an an interesting exhibit of photographs, audio and artifacts that will help you to learn more about the lives of those who helped in the rescue works in the aftermath of 9/11 attacks.
+The museum is located in the Meatpacking District.
+It has an interesting exhibit of photographs, audio, and artifacts that will help you learn more about the lives of those who helped in the rescue work in the aftermath of the 9/11 attacks.

 Whitney Museum of American Art